sahutt/NOBPhage/README.md

 ### From NCBI:

-When conducting a meta-analysis where you have identified data
+When conducting a meta-analysis where you have identified data that needs to be retrieved from the sequencing read archive (SRA) on NCBI, you can directly download those data files to Quest from NCBI using the SRA toolkit.
+Using the Bioproject number

 # QC - Quality Control

+## Raw Read QC Check

 Program: FastQC
 Module available on Quest